DanielFranco-NEUenergy/Proptblock_Mockup/README.md

     .
 }

+Run the following commands

 `heroku login --interactive`

 `git init`

-`heroku git:remote -a realstateverse-descentralized-mockup` ---> https://git.heroku.com/meta-inmobiliaria-mockup.git remote should have been created locally.
+`heroku git:remote -a pblock-descentralized` ---> https://git.heroku.com/pblock-descentralized.git remote should have been created locally.

 Make sure /node_modules line is in the gitignore.